-Recognition is a powerful tool when it comes to employee performance.
-When done correctly, a thoughtful recognition program has the power to boost critical metrics such as engagement and productivity levels.
-We recently co-hosted a webinar with our friends at Blueboard and Mimecast to explore this topic in more depth.
-In this article, we’ll examine the relationship between performance management and recognition and share tangible tips from our webinar on how to reward your top-performing employees.
+Recognition is a powerful tool for driving employee performance.
+When done correctly, a thoughtful recognition program can boost critical metrics such as engagement and productivity levels.
+In our webinar with our friends at Blueboard and Mimecast, we explored the relationship between employee recognition and performance more deeply.

 The relationship between performance management and recognition

-Tips to recognize your high-performing employees
+Tips for recognizing your high-performing employees

 In the webinar, we discussed a variety of tactics that can help organizations more effectively recognize and reward their high-performing employees.
 Here are a few of the top tips shared by our partners: